 "Our orchestral program is thriving thanks to Scott Sandmeier's leadership.
 We are grateful to Scott for his extraordinary contributions over the past three years, and we look forward to welcoming him back as a guest conductor in upcoming seasons," said SFCM Provost and Dean Kate Sheeran.
 "I know our orchestra and our entire community will benefit from Eric's experience, artistry and joy, and Scott and Eric will work together to ensure a smooth transition and continued excellence."

-A long-time resident of Europe, Sandmeier is currently professor of conducting and director of orchestral studies at the Hochschule für Musik in Freiburg, Germany, and he recently celebrated his 25th anniversary as artistic director of Orchestre de Chambre de la Gironde, a chamber orchestra and summer festival in southwestern France.
-He has ongoing relationships as a guest conductor with orchestras in France, Germany and Portugal, and has taught and conducted at distinguished conservatories throughout the U.S. and Europe, notably the Jacobs School of Music at Indiana University and DePaul Universities, the Berlin University of the Arts and the Paris Conservatory.
+Scott Sandmeier will be resuming his position as professor of conducting and director of orchestral studies at the Hochschule für Musik in Freiburg, Germany, and he recently celebrated his 25th anniversary as artistic director of Orchestre de Chambre de la Gironde, a chamber orchestra and summer festival in southwestern France.
+He has ongoing relationships as a guest conductor with orchestras in France, Germany and Portugal, and he has taught and conducted at prominent conservatories throughout the U.S. and Europe, notably the Jacobs School of Music at Indiana University and DePaul Universities, the Berlin University of the Arts and the Paris Conservatory.
 From 1998 through 2006 he was also conductor-in-residence at the Eastern Music Festival in North Carolina.
 A native of Los Angeles, Sandmeier received his training at California Institute of the Arts, the University of Southern California, the University of Michigan, The Juilliard School and the Paris Conservatory.